jadecobra/python_tdd_exercises/source/classes/inheritance.rst

     AssertionError: 'smith' != ''

   this is a problem.
-When I made ``Baby``, it took the last name of the first parent, and when I try the same thing with ``Lil`` it has the last name of the second parent
+When I made ``mary``, it took the last name of the first parent, and when I try the same thing with ``Lil`` it has the last name of the second parent

 * I add a call to the `super built-in function`_ in the ``Doe`` :ref:`class<what is a class?>`